egirna/icapeg/README.md

 # icapeg
 Open Source ICAP server

 Scan any file requested over the internet using the icapeg.
-This project is still in progress.
 If you don't know about the ICAP protocol, here is a bit about icap:

 ## What is ICAP?